When the Pontiac Firebird debuted in 1967, John DeLorean immediately saw a need to create an "Ultimate Firebird", a model beyond the Firebird 400, a

 utilizing single overhead cams and fuel injection, the engine

-Ram Air V 303 that Pontiac Engineering had already developed.
+the Ram Air V 303 that Pontiac Engineering had already

-hood, along with the tops of the fenders, were painted a flat blue.
-It remains a mystery as to
+and the hood, along with the tops of the fenders, were painted a flat blue.
+It remains a

 One of the six 1968 PFST cars with the newly developed